zeiktuvai/MSF_Addon/README.md

 **Infinite Fuel**
 This spawns a handler that checks all enabled vehicles (even respawned ones) if their fuel is less than 100% and sets it back to full every 300 seconds.
 I added this because I am working on a operation where vehicle tech had progressed faster than in our world and everything was "infinitely powered".

+**Conversation Dialog Helper**
+This tool sets up a unit (usually an NPC) to start a conversation defined in CfgSentences ([see Conversations Biki](https://community.bistudio.com/wiki/Conversations)).

+When enabled, it takes the provided class path (i.e. MyAwesomeMission >> Briefing) and sets up an ACE interaction menu option to start the conversation.

+You can also provide a Task ID to complete when the conversation starts, and code to run when the conversation starts.

 # Player Preferences

 These options are typically user configurable and do not need any configuration from the mission maker unless you want to force players into a specific setting.